devcurmudgeon/ybd/readme.md

 YBD also depends on [sandboxlib](https://github.com/CodethinkLabs/sandboxlib), and optionally Julian Berman's [jsonschema](https://github.com/Julian/jsonschema)

 If you trust the Python Package Index (PyPI) you can install sandboxlib with:

-`pip install sandboxlib` - same goes for jsonschema.
+`pip install sandboxlib`

+The same goes for jsonschema.

 # Quick Start